 The hutches sold in pet shops are often too small for an average rabbit.
 So called “starter” hutches are always too small – never buy them.
 Small hutches are bad for rabbit welfare (Dixon et al., 2010).
 Rabbits must be able to stand up high and to lie down at full length.

 Think BIG when buying your rabbit’s home.
 Minimum size for a medium rabbit is 6′ x 2′ x 2.5′ (AFR 2014).
 If you have two rabbits (and you should have two) double that.
 A rabbit needs a sleeping compartment, and an eating area.
-As well as this, there should be an exercise run.
-The bigger the breed, the bigger the house and run.
-Giant breeds need giant houses.
-Wendy houses, garden sheds, aviaries, summer houses, dog kennels with runs, or even chicken houses with runs offer more room than the traditional hutch.
+As well as this there should be an exercise run.
+The bigger the breed of rabbit, the larger the house and run.
+A giant breed may stand up to one metre high so needs a lot of space.
+Giant breeds need giant houses – Wendy houses, garden sheds with runs, aviaries, summer houses.
+Rabbits can use cat flaps.
+Dog kennels with runs, or even chicken houses with runs offer more room than the traditional hutch.
 A walk-in rabbit house will make cleaning easy.

 Buy the biggest in stock or better still order an even bigger one. .
 A bigger breed will need more space.
 Double the space for two rabbits.
-A rabbit should be able to take three hops from one side of the hutch to another and be big enough for the rabbit to sit upright and lie down extended like the photos on the right (Welsh Assembly Government 2009).
+The minimum space should allow a rabbit should be able to take three hops from one side of the hutch to another and be big enough for the rabbit to sit upright and lie down extended like the photos on the right (Welsh Assembly Government 2009).
 The hutch or house also needs space for a hay rack, a food bowl, a water bowl and a litter tray.
 If you are making your own rabbit house, remember to secure it against predators like foxes and badgers.

 Ideally the run should be attached to the hutch if the rabbit is living outside.
 If not, then the rabbit should be put in the run for several hours every single day and there should be an area within the run sheltered from sun, or rain, or wind.
+The run should include sentinel places, where the rabbit can sit slightly higher up than the floor, and look round.
 Take a look at Runaround, a system which links hutches to runs and provides binky boxes or RunAbout which makes custom as well as standard runs.
 An attached run should have paving stones underfoot to prevent mud – bark chippings may be poisonous.
 Paving stones can be swept and washed regularly.
 There’s a good manufacturer of hutches and runs here, here and here.

 Location matters.
 Rabbits have very sensitive hearing and should not have to live in an area where there are loud noises, machinery noises or barking dogs (McBride 2014).

 Hay is the bedding which seems best to prevent sore hocks developing (Mancinelli et al., 2014) .
 A deep layer of soft barley straw is the warmest bedding for an outside hutch.
 A layer of hay over this would be ideal.
-Rabbits prefer straw or paper bedding to wood shavings or sawdust on the floor (Turner et al., 1992,cited in Boers et al., 2012).
+Rabbits prefer straw or paper bedding to wood shavings or sawdust on the floor (Turner et al., 1992,cited in Boers et al., 2012) and sawdust is bad for them anyway.
 However you could put wooden shavings (not bark chippings) below the straw, particularly in the latrine area (if you are not going to litter train your rabbit) or special rabbit litter.
+But the shavings must not be pine shavings.
 Indoor house rabbits don’t need such a large amount of straw and some people just put a fleece in their sleeping area.

 An indoor house rabbit needs a secure den where he can retreat for privacy and sleep.
 This must be lockable, so that the rabbit can be locked in at times for his own safety.
 Depending on the size of your rabbit, a crate sold for dogs might be the ideal.
 This must be big enough to contain a sleeping box, food bowl, hay rack, water bowl and litter tray.
 Crates are useful for taking in the car or on visits.
 Plastic dog beds turned upside down make nice bunny retreats in rooms away from the bunny’s den.
 Take a look at the RunAbout Runs website for ideas.